 - Executive summary of the SAR

-- Detail of teaching hospital and if any, all affiliated/community hospitals used for clinical teaching including number of students in each site.
+- Details of, if any, all affiliated/community hospitals used for clinical teaching

 - Part 2: Standard Criteria Requirements

 This section contains the write-up on how the medical school addresses compliance with the following set of global standards.
 These standards are structured according to AREAS which are defined as broad components in the structure, process, content, outcomes/competencies, assessment and learning environment of basic medical education and cover:

 - Mission and outcomes